Dope Ropes co-founder takes a leap of faith

 I myself have been part of the jump rope community for many years on social media, even before Covid-19.
 Being personally involved from the roots up has given me a relevant voice and the ability to help people who are starting out on their jump rope journey, having been there myself.
 It’s my hobby, so that makes it so much easier to run this business and social media.

 Within that online community, have you identified any influencers and ambassadors to work with?

 I’ve been very selective when it comes to this.
 I have two great ambassadors for the brand who were previous customers, so I knew they already loved my products.
 I’ve sent free items to select people and it’s been a great way of building awareness, plus, I’m able to share their content on my pages and in my social media advertising.

 It’s been great to see so many people start their jump rope journey during lockdown, learning new tricks, staying active and sharing their stories on social media.
 They’re all ambassadors for jumping rope!

 So you ship free products to your ambassadors, but how about customer orders.
-What did your initial fulfillment operation look like?
+How did you keep up with demand before and during lockdown one?

 I basically had all my stock in my parent’s house and my mum and I fulfilled orders maybe once or twice a week.
 We were packing the orders and driving to the local post office!

 That worked fine until lockdown hit.
 It became very difficult and time-consuming – we simply didn’t have the infrastructure to fulfill demand properly.
 I became worried that orders would be too slow getting out the door, which would lead to a bigger customer service problem.

 As a solution, I started to look for UK-based fulfillment centers.
 Moving quickly was key, as I had orders coming in every day.
 As a result, I probably started to save 2-4 hours per day at peak by not having to fulfill in-house.
 And, as that time saved was spent on marketing, product development and content, there is no doubt that this led to growth, both in terms of customer numbers and my business offering.